ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 docker: Error response from daemon: failed to create shim task: OCI runtime create failed: error in the container spec: invalid or unsupported container spec: sysbox containers can't share namespaces [pid] with the host (because they use the linux user-namespace for isolation): unknown.
 ```

-Similary sharing the network namespace will fail:
+Similarly sharing the network namespace will fail:

 ```
 docker run -it --rm --network=host alpine